tymyrddin/purple/source/docs/lantern/dilemma/metrics/dependencies.md

 This building dependency framework creates the final layer of decision pressure:

-- A broken pump in the Shades isn't just a pump - it's a cascade that will eventually reach Nap Hill through crime, disease, or Vimes's conscience.
+- A broken pump in the Shades isn't just a pump, it's a cascade that will eventually reach Nap Hill through crime, disease, or Vimes's conscience.
-- A brewery failure isn't just about beer - it's about tavern closures, unemployment, local trust decay, and eventually merchant pressure.
+- A brewery failure isn't just about beer, it's about tavern closures, unemployment, local trust decay, and eventually merchant pressure.
-- A clacks tower failure might be accident, neglect, or strategic interference - and guessing wrong has consequences.
+- A clacks tower failure might be accident, neglect, or strategic interference, and guessing wrong has consequences.

 The Patrician must see the whole web, not just the broken thread.